-Category 2 addresses mobility and added capacity projects on urban corridors to mitigate traffic congestion, as well as traffic safety and roadway maintenance or rehabilitation.
+DESCRIPTION ALLOCATION OR DISTRIBUTION PROJECT SELECTION GUIDELINES Category 2 addresses mobility and added capacity projects on urban corridors to mitigate traffic congestion, as well as traffic safety and roadway maintenance or rehabilitation.
 Projects must be located on the state highway system.
 The Texas Transportation Commission allocates funds to each metropolitan planning organization (MPO) in the state, by formula.
 MPOs select and score projects for this category.
 Common project types include roadway widening (both freeway and non-freeway), interchange improvements, and roadway operational improvements.

-Each MPO shall receive an allocation of Category 2 based on the following formula:

-Category 2 Metropolitan (2M)

-Using the following formula, 87% of Category 2 funding is allocated to MPOs with populations of 200,000 or greater - known as transportation management areas (TMAs).

-30% Total vehicle miles traveled (on and off system)
+Each MPO shall receive an allocation of Category 2 based on the following formula: Category 2 Metropolitan (2M) Using the following formula, 87% of Category 2 funding is allocated to MPOs with populations of 200,000 or greater - known as transportation management areas (TMAs).
+30% Total vehicle miles traveled (on and off system) 17% Population 10% Lane miles (on system) 14% Truck vehicle miles traveled (on system) 7% Percentage of census population below the federal poverty level 15% Based on congestion 7% Fatal and incapacitating crashes MPOs select projects in consultation with TxDOT districts using a performance-based prioritization process that assesses mobility needs within the MPO boundaries.

-17% Population

-10% Lane miles (on system)

-14% Truck vehicle miles traveled (on system)

-Percentage of census population below the federal poverty level

-15% Based on congestion

-Fatal and incapacitating crashes

-Category 2 Urban (2U)

-Using the following formula, 13% of Category 2 funding is allocated to non-TMA MPOs (population less than 200,000).

-Distribution Formula:

-Total vehicle miles traveled (on and off 20%

-25% Population

-8% Lane miles (on system)

-15% Truck vehicle miles traveled (on system)

-4% Percentage of census population below

-the federal poverty level Centerline miles (on system) 8%

-10% Congestion

-10% Fatal and incapacitating crashes

-MPOs select projects in consultation with TxDOT districts using a performance-based prioritization process that assesses mobility needs within the MPO boundaries.
 Project funding must be authorized by the Texas Transportation Commission.
+Category 2 Urban (2U) Using the following formula, 13% of Category 2 funding is allocated to non-TMA MPOs (population less than 200,000).
+Distribution Formula: 20% Total vehicle miles traveled (on and off system) 25% Population 8% Lane miles (on system) 15% Truck vehicle miles traveled (on system) 4% Percentage of census population below the federal poverty levels 8% Centerline miles (on system) 10% Congestion 10% Fatal and incapacitating crashes